 So far, we’ve gone through four big categories of DeFi, and we’re about to dive into a fifth category that I consider high-reward and high-risk.

 This stuff gets complicated fast, and I won’t claim to fully understand every piece; but, I’ll try to explain it as simply and accurately as I can.
-Again though, I’m not an expert in either finance or crypto, so I apologize if I get anything wrong.
+Again though, I’m not a technical expert in either finance or crypto, so I apologize if I get anything wrong.

 (And again, I’m not an investment advisor, and this isn’t investment advice.)